Collateral estoppel: Due process concerns

 Collateral estoppel cases raise constitutional due process problems, particularly when it is applied to a party that did not participate in the original suit.
 Due process mandates that collateral estoppel not be applied to a party that has not litigated the issue in dispute, unless that party is in legal privity to a party that litigated it.
 In other words, every disputant is entitled to a day in court and cannot ordinarily be bound by the negative result of another disputant's suit, even if that other disputant had exactly the same legal and factual arguments.

 Due process concerns also can arise even when a party did have a day in court to dispute an issue.
 For example, a defendant may have not effectively litigated an issue decided against the defendant in an earlier suit because the damages were too small, so it may be unjust to bar the defendant from relitigating the issue in a trial for much greater damages.
 As another example, suppose that a defendant did effectively litigate an issue to a favorable conclusion in nine cases, but to an unfavorable result in a tenth case.
 In this situation, note that the defendant did not have the opportunity to use the nine judgments in its favor as collateral estoppel against subsequent plaintiffs, because that would violate their right to a day in court.
-As suggested by the U.S. Supreme Court in Parklane Hosiery Co, Inc. v.
+As suggested by the U.S. Supreme Court in Parklane Hosiery Co. v.
 Shore, to allow a subsequent plaintiff to use the tenth, negative judgment as collateral estoppel against the defendant may seem unjust.